MicrosoftDocs/xamarin-docs/docs/tools/ci/intro-to-ci.md

 ## Version Control

-### Visual Studio Team Services and Team Foundation Server
+### Azure DevOps and Team Foundation Server

-[Visual Studio Team Services](https://visualstudio.microsoft.com/team-services/) (VSTS) and [Team Foundation Server](https://visualstudio.microsoft.com/tfs/) (TFS) are Microsoft's collaborative tools for continuous integration build services, task tracking, agile planning and reporting tools, and version control.
-With version control, VSTS and TFS can work with its own system (Team Foundation Version Control or TFVC) or with projects hosted on GitHub.
+[Azure DevOps](https://azure.microsoft.com/services/devops/) and [Team Foundation Server](https://visualstudio.microsoft.com/tfs/) (TFS) are Microsoft's collaborative tools for continuous integration build services, task tracking, agile planning and reporting tools, and version control.
+With version control, Azure DevOps and TFS can work with its own system (Team Foundation Version Control or TFVC) or with projects hosted on GitHub.

 - Visual Studio Team Services provides services via the cloud.
 It's primary advantage is that it requires no dedicated hardware or infrastructure and can be accessed from anywhere through web browsers and through popular development tools such as Visual Studio, making it appealing for teams that are geographically distributed.
 It is free for teams of five developers or less, after which additional licenses can be purchased to accommodate a growing team.
 - TFS is designed for on-premises Windows servers and accessed through a local network or a VPN connection to that network.
 Its primary advantage is that you fully control the configuration of the build servers and can install whatever additional software or services are needed.
 TFS has a free entry-level Express edition for small teams.

-Both TFS and VSTS are tightly integrated with Visual Studio and allow developers to perform many version control and CI tasks from within the comfort of a single IDE.
+Both TFS and Azure DevOps are tightly integrated with Visual Studio and allow developers to perform many version control and CI tasks from within the comfort of a single IDE.
 The Team Explorer Everywhere plugin for Eclipse (see below) is also available.
-Visual Studio for Mac does not offer any support for TFS or VSTS.
+Visual Studio for Mac has [a preview of TFVC available](/visualstudio/mac/tf-version-control/).

-Visual Studio Team Service's build system has direct support for Xamarin projects, within which you create a build definition for each platform you wish to target (Android, iOS, and Windows).
+[Azure DevOps Pipelines](https://docs.microsoft.com/azure/devops/pipelines/languages/xamarin/) has direct support for Xamarin projects, within which you create a build definition for each platform you wish to target (Android, iOS, and Windows).
 The appropriate Xamarin license is needed for each build definition.
-It's also possible to connect a local, Xamarin-capable TFS build server to Visual Studio Team Services for this purpose.
-With this setup, builds that are queued to VSTS will be delegated to the local server.
-For details, refer to [Deploy and configure a build server](https://docs.microsoft.com/vsts/pipelines/agents/agents?view=vsts).
+It's also possible to connect a local, Xamarin-capable TFS build server to Azure DevOps for this purpose.
+With this setup, builds that are queued to Azure DevOps will be delegated to the local server.
+For details, refer to [Build and release agents](https://docs.microsoft.com/azure/devops/pipelines/agents/agents).
 Alternately, you can use another build tool such as Jenkins or Team City.

-A complete summary of all Application Lifecycle Management (ALM) features of Visual Studio, Visual Studio Team Services, and Team Foundation Server, see [Application Lifecycle Management with Xamarin Apps](https://msdn.microsoft.com/library/mt162217(v=vs.140).aspx) on MSDN.
+A complete summary of all Application Lifecycle Management (ALM) features of Visual Studio, Azure DevOps, and Team Foundation Server, see [DevOps with Xamarin Apps](https://docs.microsoft.com/visualstudio/cross-platform/application-lifecycle-management-alm-with-xamarin-apps).

 ### Team Explorer Everywhere

-[Team Explorer Everywhere](http://msdn.microsoft.com/library/gg413285.aspx) brings the power of Team Foundation Server and Visual Studio Team Services to teams developing outside of Visual Studio.
+[Team Explorer Everywhere](https://docs.microsoft.com/azure/devops/java/download-eclipse-plug-in/) brings the power of Team Foundation Server and Visual Studio Team Services to teams developing outside of Visual Studio.
 It allows developers to connect to team projects on premises or in the cloud from Eclipse or the cross-platform command line client for OS X and Linux.
 Team Explorer Everywhere provides full access to version control (including Git), work items, and build capabilities for non-Windows platforms.

 ### Git